pocomane/brewed-in-the-apocalypse/bita.md

 - Apocalypse World by D. Vincent Baker and Meguey Baker (2010)
 - Not the End by Claudio Pustorino (2020)
 - Simple World by Alder Avery (2013)
-- Masks - A new Generation by Brendan Conway (2016)
+- Fantasy World by Alessandro Piroddi and Luca Maiorani (2023)

 TODO list: